danielspaniel/ember-data-change-tracker/README.md

     - Can be used in two modes
       - auto track mode
       - manual track mode ( the default )
-    - Uses no observers, and no computed properties
+    - Uses no observers, no computed properties and no gluten
-    - Is tested far beyong the minimum required by the CSOA

 ## Installation